numanrki/auto-date-year-month/README.txt

 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+== Description ==
 This WordPress plugin allows you to dynamically add current dates, years, months, and other time-related elements to your content.
 It helps to keep your content up-to-date and improve your SEO thus ensuring that your website's content is always fresh and relevant.
 With this plugin, you can easily add dynamic current time elements to your website without any coding knowledge.

-== Description ==

-This plugin adds the following short codes to your WordPress site:
+* This plugin adds the following short codes to your WordPress Blog/Site:

 * **[cy]** - Stands For [Current Year] This would output the current year, the previous year, and the next year in the post, like this: (e.g. 2023)
 * **[py]** - Stands For [Previous Year] Outputs the previous year (e.g. 2022)